Alleinx/Notes/vim_command/more.md

 more -N filename            //show line number

 #### Terminal Operations:
+- Also works for vim under insert mode.
-1. delete a line of command: <C-u>
+1. delete until the position of cursor <C-u>
 2. delete a previous word: <C-w>
+3. delete a letter: <C-h>